iterative/dvc.org/static/docs/use-cases/data-and-model-files-versioning.md

-In this very basic scenario, DVC is a better replacement for `git-lfs` and ad-hoc scripts on top of Amazon S3 (or name-it cloud) that are usually used to manage ML artifacts like model files, data files, etc. Unlike `git-lfs`, DVC is open, free (you are paying only for the remote storage) and does not require installing a server, can be used on-premise (NAS, SSH, for example) or with any major cloud provider (S3, Google Could, Azure).
+In this very basic scenario, DVC is a better replacement for `git-lfs` and ad-hoc scripts on top of Amazon S3 (or name-it cloud) that are usually used to manage ML artifacts like model files, data files, etc. Unlike `git-lfs`, DVC is does not require installing a server, can be used on-premise (NAS, SSH, for example) or with any major cloud provider (S3, Google Could, Azure).

 Let's say you already have a project that uses a bunch of images that are stored in `images` directory and has a `model.pkl` file - your model file that